7 Tips to Reduce Stress as an On-Site Freelance Medical Interpreter (or Independent Contractor)

 However, I've learned that to be at my best on the job, I must be intentional about the decisions I make each day.

-Here's What's Essential for Keeping Stress at Bay as a Freelance Medical Interpreter
+Here's What's Essential for Keeping Stress at Bay as an On-Site Freelance Medical Interpreter

 1. Allow Yourself Enough Time to Drive to Your Assignments